 Anyway, the seaweed mention in this brand’s name emphasizes the use of healthy ingredients in this polish.

-Bio Seaweed Gel polishes are 5-free, made in the USA, vegan, and cruelty-free.
+Bio Seaweed lists their gel polishes as 5-free, made in the USA, vegan, and cruelty-free.

-It means that they are specially formulated so the toxic chemical solvents like toluene are replaced by water.
+It means that it’s specially formulated so the toxic chemical solvents like toluene are replaced by water.

-So these nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.
+So Bio Seaweed nail polishes are made to enrich your nails with vitamins and make them stronger instead of damaging them.

-Bio Seaweed Gel can stay on your nails for up to 2 weeks and is easily removable by soaking it off.
+Bio Seaweed promises their gel polish can stay on your nails for up to 2 weeks and is easily removable by soaking it off.

 Bio Seaweed Gel 3STEP line consists of the base, the color polishes, and the top coat.